HomingL/ShopifyCodingChallengeFrontend/README.md

 - Remove a nominee from the nomination list

 Extra:
-- Save nomination lists if the user leaves the page (on Progress)
+- Save nomination lists if the user leaves the page (Solved)
     - Not working during deployment but working in local development
     - Error : localstorage is not defined server side rendering
 - Detail of the movie shows up by clicking on the name of the movie in the Search List